 Bananas can stay in the freezer for a few months.
 Make sure to use the first in first out method.

-Yes, you can freeze this chocolate banana bread though we don't think it will last long enough for leftovers.
+Yes, you can freeze this bread though we don't think it will last long enough for leftovers.

 Yes, this recipe can be made ahead of time and frozen.
 Frost before serving.